 File main.js:

-var log = require("./log"); log.message("hello");
+var log_1 = require("./log"); log_1.message("hello");

 File log.js:

-exports.message = function(s) { console.log(s); }
+function message(s) { console.log(s); } exports.message = message;

 A module import declaration is represented in the generated JavaScript as a variable initialized by a call to the 'require' function provided by the module system host.
 A variable declaration and 'require' call is emitted for a particular imported module only if the imported module, or a local alias (section 10.3) that references the imported module, is referenced as a PrimaryExpression somewhere in the body of the importing module.
 If an imported module is referenced only as a NamespaceName or TypeQueryExpression, nothing is emitted.